 When sitting, keep your lower back supported.
 Use a rolled-up towel as needed.

-Seek immediate medical care if:
+Seek medical care right away if:

-You’re unable to stand or walk.
+You can't stand or walk.

 You have a temperature over 100.4°F (38.0°C)